schneebergerlab/GameteBinning/Manual.md

     SHOREmap convert --marker gamete_ManualCurated.vcf --folder shoremap_converted --indel-size 5 --min-AF 0.1 -runid 20200426

 Filtering for allelic snps.
-This needs to tune quality and coverage according to the avaiable data.
-For allele coverage, we are looking for allelic snps, so it should be around 0.5; while the coverage on the alt allele should be around half the genome wide average.
+This needs to tune quality and coverage according to the specific data.
+For allele frequency, as we are looking for allelic snps, it should be around 0.5; while the coverage on the alt allele should be around half the genome wide average.
 In the meanwhile, the total coverage should not be too small or too large.
 In my case, the avg is around 171x (and half:84x), and we can try the cutoffs below:

 Note, $6 is mapping quality; $7 is coverage of alt allele, we can try with

     awk '$6>=100 && $7>=60 && $7<=140 && $7/$8>=120 && $7/$8<=280 && $8>=0.38 && $8<=0.62' /path/to/20200426_converted_variant.txt > final_snp_markers.txt

 ##### Step 6.
-Read alignment of individual gamete nuclei
+10x Genomics barcode correction

 We use a pseudo-reference at chr-level here, and we can use the one from almond: